ximtech/altium-migrator/README.md

         - Check that empty database has been created:
           - ![<img width="20" height="20"/>](assets/empty_database.png)

+6. Create DB schema: `altium`.
+It will be used as default schema
-6. When all has been configured and empty Database created.
+7. When all has been configured and empty Database created.
 Then run application

 ***Local development***
 ``` text